 A Y cable is used when there is one signal that must go to two different places.
 For example, when you have one 1/4-inch TRS headphone output and you want two people to listen to the same thing on their own headphones with 3.5 mm connectors.
 The quickest solution to this problem would be a Y cable with a single 1/4-inch TRS male to dual 3.5 mm TRS female jacks.
 Each of the two headphones will get exactly the same signal.
 The cable is wired so each contact on the single end connects to the equivalent contact of each connector on the dual end.
 Be advised that a traditional Y cable is designed specifically to split a signal.
 Using a Y cable to combine two signals is not recommended because you have no control over the way the signal is combined.

 It’s important to know what you need to accomplish in order to select the right cable.
-Hopefully this has shed some light on these two popular audio problem solvers so that you can always make the right choice.- Jose
+Hopefully this has shed some light on these common audio problem solvers so that you can always make the right choice.
+Check out Hosa’s Y Cable and stereo breakout selection to find your perfect cable.- Jose